i2p/i2p.www/i2p2www/blog/2021/09/18/i2p-bitcoin.draft.rst

 An event months in the making, Bitcoin Core has added official support for I2P!
 Bitcoin-over-I2P nodes can interact fully with the rest of the Bitcoin nodes, using the help of nodes that operate within both I2P and the clearnet, making them first-class participants in the Bitcoin network.
-This is exciting news, in part because it highlights some of the things I2P is singularly good at, like empowering application developers to build I2P connections programmatically and conveniently.
+It's exciting to see large communities like Bitcoin taking notice of the advantages I2P can bring to them providing privacy and reachability to people all over the world.
 {%- endtrans %}

 {% trans -%}